vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-3-Continuous-Integration/01-yaml-pipelines.md

 ---

+## Common Pitfalls & Expert Tips

+- **Confusing `condition: succeeded()` (the implicit default) with actually needed logic.** Every step/job implicitly requires the previous one to succeed unless you override with `condition: always()`, `succeededOrFailed()`, or a custom expression — forgetting this means a "cleanup" step you wanted to always run gets silently skipped after a failure.
+- **`trigger` vs `pr` confusion.** `trigger` controls CI runs on pushes to branches; `pr` controls validation runs on pull requests — they're independent.
+Forgetting to configure `pr` means PRs merge without any pipeline validation at all.
+- **Runtime expressions (`$[ ]`) vs compile-time expressions (`${{ }}`) vs macro syntax (`$( )`)** are three different evaluation times in the same YAML file — mixing them up (e.g. expecting `${{ }}` to see a variable set by an earlier *runtime* step) is one of the most common YAML pipeline bugs, because `${{ }}` is already resolved before the pipeline runs, so it can never see a runtime-set variable.
+- **Not pinning the agent image version** (`vmImage: 'ubuntu-latest'`) for anything sensitive to toolchain versions — "latest" images get updated by Microsoft periodically and can silently change installed tool versions, breaking a previously-passing pipeline with no code change on your side.
+- **Overusing `condition: always()`** on deploy steps — this can cause a deployment step to run even after a build failure, potentially deploying broken/incomplete artifacts.

+---

 ## Practical Exercise ✅
 1. Push a simple Node.js or Python app to your Azure Repo.
 2. Create an `azure-pipelines.yml` at the root of the repo.
 3. Configure it to trigger on `main`.
 4. Add steps to: install dependencies, run tests, and publish the artifact.
 5. Run the pipeline and verify the artifact is published in the "Artifacts" tab.

+---

+## Expert Interview Q&A

+**Q: `${{ }}` vs `$( )` vs `$[ ]` in Azure Pipelines YAML — what's the actual difference?**
+`${{ }}` is a **compile-time (template) expression** — resolved before the pipeline run starts, used for parameters and structural template logic. `$( )` is a **runtime (macro) expression** — resolved at the start of each step, mainly for variables, always substituted as plain text before the step runs. `$[ ]` is a **runtime expression** evaluated just before a task runs, typically used in `condition:` and can reference output variables from earlier steps in the same job/stage.
+Mixing these up — e.g. trying to reference a runtime-set variable with `${{ }}` — silently fails because that syntax already resolved before the variable existed.

+**Q: How would you pass a value computed in one job to another job in a later stage?**
+Set it as an output variable in the producing job (`##vso[task.setvariable variable=x;isOutput=true]` with a named step), then reference it in the consuming job/stage via `dependencies` (cross-stage) or `stageDependencies`, e.g. `$[ stageDependencies.Build.BuildJob.outputs['SetVersionStep.APP_VERSION'] ]` — this is a very common real-world need (e.g., passing a computed version number from Build to Deploy).

+**Q: Why might a pipeline that was passing suddenly start failing with no code changes?**
+Common culprits: a Microsoft-hosted agent image update (`ubuntu-latest` silently changed a tool version), an expired/rotated service connection or secret, a dependency (npm/NuGet package) publishing a breaking change picked up by an unpinned version range, or an external service the pipeline depends on being down/changed.
+Pinning agent images and dependency versions reduces this class of "mystery failure."

+**Q: What's the danger of setting `condition: always()` broadly across a pipeline?**
+It causes a step/job to run even after upstream failures — appropriate for cleanup/notification steps, but dangerous on deployment steps, where it could deploy a partially-built or broken artifact after a failed build stage.
+Conditions should be deliberately chosen per step based on what's actually safe to run in a failure state.